Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 Ralph Sampson is a name far more synonymous with his NCAA accomplishments than NBA, and that’s a shame.
 Sampson was a beast at UVA, earning three consecutive National Player of the Year awards.
 Then, the No. 1 selection of the 1983 NBA draft earned four straight All-Stars selections (and ROY) before knee surgeries stripped his gift.

+It was Sampson’s twisting buzzer-beater that knocked out the Lakers and put the Rockets in the 1986 Finals, the signature moment of his career.
 After Sampson’s retirement from playing, he remained close to hoops by working various coaching roles at the collegiate and professional level.
 Sampson has also suffered some legal troubles in recent years and financial issues stemming from child support.

 38. Bob Lanier